Pylons/pyramid/docs/designdefense.rst

 Python web community.

-:app:`Pyramid` began its life as :mod:`repoze.bfg`, written by a team of people with many years of prior :ref:`Zope` experience.
+:app:`Pyramid` began its life as :mod:`repoze.bfg`, written by a team of people with many years of prior :term:`Zope` experience.
 The idea of :term:`traversal` and the way :term:`view lookup` works was stolen entirely from Zope.
 The authorization subsystem provided by :app:`Pyramid` is a derivative of Zope's.
 The idea that an application can be *extended* without